bogdando/oooq-warp/README.md

 Follow an [all-in-one undercloud example guide](rdocloud-guide.md) (RDO cloud), or read below for advanced deployment scenarios.

+Note, the private key from the generated Nova keypair should be copied under ``$WORKSPACE``.

 Update the ``vars/inventory-traas.yaml`` vars file with required info, like OpenStack cloud access secrets and endpoints.
 Now you need to generate an ansible inventory for the undercloud/overcloud VMs on OpenStack (see